gillKSC/blockchain-scanner/README.md

 # Database Project: Ethereum Blockchain Scanner

 This project is a simple blockchain scanner on the Ethereum blockchain.
 It provides a user-friendly interface for blockchain users, investors, developers, and regulators to analyze data and track activities.
+Check it out [here](https://blockchain-scanner.netlify.app)!

 ## Getting Started
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.